1340 (February or March)

 A daughter, Philippa, was born to John and his wife Blanche.

-John became Earl of Lancaster after the death of his father in law.
+John of Gaunt became Earl of Lancaster after the death of his father in law.

 John was created a Knight of the Garter.